 If you want to have an eco-friendly Diwali, Ankur Lighting’s LED Strip light is surely going to impress you.
-It produces multi-colour illumination which makes your surroundings appear colourful and ambient.
+It produces multi-color illumination which makes your surroundings appear colorful and ambient.
 Equipped with a switch, they are hassle-free and easy to install.

 Being cost-efficient and long-lasting, they can be bright enough to light up a whole room effortlessly.
 They have a feature of blinking at defined periods to give an ecstatic look and feel to your room.
 Elevate the joyfulness this Diwali with LED strip lights.

 Warm lights are always a winner when it comes to decorating your home for Diwali.
-Warm lights with gold, yellow or neon pink hues feel welcoming and create a cosy atmosphere.
+Warm lights with gold, yellow, or neon pink hues feel welcoming and create a cozy atmosphere.

 White lights can be striking in nature and cause discomfort to the eyes.
-They have blue hues that disrupt the warm ambience.
-Ankur Lighting’s Trim Round Recessed 15W LED Panel Light creates the perfect ambience that is eye soothing yet attractive.
+They have blue hues that disrupt the warm ambiance.
+Ankur Lighting’s Trim Round Recessed 15W LED Panel Light creates the perfect ambiance that is eye soothing yet attractive.

 Candles are cost-effective and simple to use.
-You can place candles on the boundary of your house or any dark area where the ambience of normal lights does not reach.
+You can place candles on the boundary of your house or any dark area where the ambiance of normal lights does not reach.

 Nowadays, we get LED diyas that are eco-friendly and smoke-free.
 They are cost-efficient and easy to install featuring a switch, thus, extremely easy to operate.
-This Diwali get diyas for your home.
+This Diwali gets ideas for your home.